Scientific Name

 How to Grow and Care

-Allow it to spend warm spring and summer days outdoors, if feasible.
-Water moderately during its active growth and apply a balanced liquid fertilizer every four weeks.
+If feasible, allow it to spend warm spring and summer days outdoors.
+Water moderately during active growth and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

 See more at How to Grow and Care for Tradescantia.